pkrll/RefMem/proj/team_reflection.md

 The application Trello allowed us to create a board with notes, each note has a specifik task that needed to be completed.
 We had different sections which we moved the notes between depending on its level of completion.
 Our sections were "To do", "ToDo: Kod", "Doing", "Review" and "Done".
 The sections that were specially adapted for this project were Doing and Review.
 Doing was limited to only contain six notes.
-Because of that the group is forced to complete those tasks before continuing and limited us to only work on things that had a direct impact on the current progress.
+Because of that the group was forced to complete those tasks before continuing and limited us to only work on things that had a direct impact on the current progress.
 Review was used to guarantee some level of correctness in the code by forcing another project member to verify that